maiconmelo/theparallelminds/positions-deduplicated.md

 - Exposure to container technology and Linux performance tools.

 **Your base salary will be determined based on your location, experience, and the pay of employees in similar positions.
 The base salary range is 184,000 USD - 287,500 USD for Level 4, and 224,000 USD - 356,500 USD for Level 5.**

 ---

-## 125. Senior Software Architect - Deep Learning and HPC Communications - NVIDIA (Israel)

-[This is the same role as Entry 123, but located in Raanana, Israel.
-The description is identical, with only the location changed.]

----